jmartac/uoc-UOC2019infection/README.md

 The exercise consists of passing a battery of tests on class methods which must implement dynamic memory allocation and data structures, such as linked lists or queues.

 _Each folder is a CodeLite project.
-All the code is part the statement of the exercise, except the code preceded by comments such as: "// PRX_EXX", which are written by me_
+All the code is part the statement of the exercise, except the code preceded by comments such as: "// PRX_EXX", which is written by me_